Strs Ohio Raises Position in Boyd Gaming Co. (NYSE:BYD)

-Strs Ohio grew its holdings in shares of Boyd Gaming Co.
-(NYSE:BYD) by 1.5% in the 3rd quarter, HoldingsChannel.com reports.
-The firm owned 228,900 shares of the company’s stock after purchasing an additional 3,400 shares during the quarter.
-Strs Ohio’s holdings in Boyd Gaming were worth $7,024,000 as of its most recent SEC filing.
+Strs Ohio increased its position in Boyd Gaming Co.
+(NYSE:BYD) by 1.5% in the third quarter, HoldingsChannel.com reports.
+The fund owned 228,900 shares of the company’s stock after buying an additional 3,400 shares during the period.
+Strs Ohio’s holdings in Boyd Gaming were worth $7,024,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 NYSE:BYD opened at $42.69 on Friday.
 Boyd Gaming Co. has a 52 week low of $6.44 and a 52 week high of $43.81.
 The company has a quick ratio of 1.19, a current ratio of 1.23 and a debt-to-equity ratio of 3.79.
 The stock has a market capitalization of $4.76 billion, a PE ratio of -73.60 and a beta of 2.21.
 The stock’s 50-day moving average price is $37.46 and its 200-day moving average price is $28.73.

-In other news, EVP Marianne Boyd Johnson sold 49,280 shares of the firm’s stock in a transaction dated Thursday, December 3rd.
-The stock was sold at an average price of $40.29, for a total transaction of $1,985,491.20.
+In related news, EVP Marianne Boyd Johnson sold 49,280 shares of Boyd Gaming stock in a transaction dated Thursday, December 3rd.
+The stock was sold at an average price of $40.29, for a total value of $1,985,491.20.
 Following the sale, the executive vice president now directly owns 82,273 shares in the company, valued at approximately $3,314,779.17.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+The transaction was disclosed in a legal filing with the SEC, which is available at this link.
 Also, CEO Keith Smith sold 25,000 shares of Boyd Gaming stock in a transaction dated Thursday, December 3rd.
 The stock was sold at an average price of $40.33, for a total value of $1,008,250.00.
 Following the completion of the sale, the chief executive officer now owns 1,248,230 shares in the company, valued at $50,341,115.90.
 The disclosure for this sale can be found here.
 Insiders have sold a total of 239,226 shares of company stock worth $8,750,731 over the last 90 days.
 Insiders own 29.08% of the company’s stock.

 Boyd Gaming Profile